 This jog-a-thon, like many school Run/Walk fundraising events, was organized by the school PTA.
-PTA event organizers had the goal of making money, while making the jog-a-thon appropriate for each grade level and fun for the students.
+PTA event organizers had the goal of making money while making the jog-a-thon appropriate for each grade level and fun for the students.
 They did just that!
-For example, in the kindergarten group, they had superheros and characters jogging alongside the kids.
-Humpty Dumpty was there (I’m sure all of the students were happy to see that they were faster than the slow-moving egg sitting on the wall), and there were characters like Iron Man who ran along side the children and gave them high-fives, keeping them motivated.
+For example, in the kindergarten group, they had superheroes and characters jogging alongside the kids.
+Humpty Dumpty was there (I’m sure all of the students were happy to see that they were faster than the slow-moving egg sitting on the wall), and there were characters like Iron Man who ran alongside the children and gave them high-fives, keeping them motivated.
 Even warm-up time was made fun with marines leading stretches and jumping jacks.

 Students were encouraged to raise a total of at least $30 each, yet if they raised more than $100, they received a prize.
 This really motivated my son (along with many other children).
 Setting a financial goal and then rewarding students for accomplishing it helps make them feel good about their achievement.
-They got their name announced over the load speaker at the event and got to go to a prize table to choose their jog-a-thon prize, making them feel special.
+They got their name announced over the loudspeaker at the event and got to go to a prize table to choose their jog-a-thon prize, making them feel special.
 There were also larger prizes for students and classes that raised the most funds.